sp0f/aws-cli-mfa/README.md

 Helps using aws cli with MFA token

 ## Description
-- it use [default] credentials saved in ~/.aws/credentials go obtain temporary MFA protected credentials
+- it use `[default]` credentials saved (by default) in ~/.aws/credentials go obtain temporary MFA protected credentials
 - it allows you to use more privileged/destructive API calls in a more secure manner: without keeping hi privileged plan text credentials on your machine.
 - it generate new profile with default name `mfa`